liran-co/laravel-notification-subscriptions/README.md

 By default, all notifications will be sent if no subscribe/unsubscribe record is found.
 This means you don't need to explicitly **subscribe** a user to a notification, you only need to **unsubscribe** them.

 In some cases, however, you'd like to create opt-in notifications.
-To do so, modify your notification class and add a function called `getOptInChannels`:
+To do so, modify your notification class and add a function called `getOptInSubscriptions`:

 ```php
 <?php